Assessing childcare services in Europe

 Eurofound focused in 2013 on evaluations showing the impact of investing in the workforce on the quality of childhood education and care services.
 A report Early childhood care: working conditions, training and quality of services – A systematic review is available.
 Prior to this report, a working paper on Early childhood education and care: Working conditions and training opportunities was produced.

 During 2014, Eurofound analysed how the services can be made more accessible and inclusive for children who require greater support, looking at good practice examples.
-The report will be available in early 2015.
+The report Early childhood care: Accessibility and quality of services is now published.

 Developing support to parents through early childhood services